Best small cars to buy 2021

 The charms of the i10 don’t stop at its relative roominess (it’s class-leading 252 litres of boot space is only 40 litres less than a Ford Fiesta) as the i10 is also fun to drive.
 A quicker steering rack inspires confidence on a twisty road and makes the i10 feel agile in the corners.

 A choice of two petrol engines are offered through most of the i10 range - a 66bhp 1.0-litre unit which can feel sluggish on motorways, and an 83bhp 1.2-litre which is £500 more expensive.
 Both are frugal engines, but we’d stick to the manual gearbox as the automatic isn’t the smoothest during shifts.
 Top-spec N Line versions include a more powerful 99bhp 1.0-litre variant, although this means an increase in price to over £16,000.

 The i10 is larger than the old model and more comfortable too, while the Premium trim adds luxuries such as heated seats and a heated steering wheel.
 Considering this is on top of an eight-inch display complete with Apple CarPlay, Android Auto, Bluetooth and a DAB radio, the i10’s potential gadget list is impressive.

 8. Kia Picanto

 The Kia Picanto offers lots of kit and a driving experience more akin to that of a car from the class above.
 A recent facelift has seen more efficient engines and improved on-board tech added to the range, while Kia’s excellent seven-year warranty also features – a great incentive if you plan on keeping your car for more than the usual length of a PCP finance deal.

 Practicality is good for a car of this size too; all come with five doors and there’s enough space for two adults to sit relatively comfortable in the back.
-The boot measures in at 255 litres – considerably more than the 211 litres MINI 3-door from the class above.
+The boot measures in at 255 litres – considerably more than the 211 litres offered by the MINI 3-door from the class above.